-Our compelling investment story is matched with the highest sustainability standards in the business.
+Our compelling investment story matched with highest sustainability standards in the business.
 CTP is the only industrial and logistics developer and operator in Europe with a fully BREEAM-certified portfolio and we are now operationally carbon neutral.
-During 2021 we were rated ESG Low Risk by Sustainalytics and following an audit of our emissions, our operations were rated as far exceeding our CO2 neutrality target-essentially achieving net negative CO2 in emissions.
-Last year, CTP was also the largest issuer of green bonds across all property sectors.
+During 2021 we were rated ESG Low Risk by Sustainalitycs and following an audit of our emissions, our operations were rated as far exceeding our CO2 neutrality target - essentially achieving net negative CO2 in emissions.
+Last year, CTP were also the largest issuer of green bonds in the entire real estate investment REIT across property sectors.
 We believe that these actions leave us well placed to continue to deliver attractive total financial and sustainable returns over the coming years.